 While the Surface Pro 7 will get you through most of a workday on a charge, you'll want to have a portable charger handy for longer trips.
 Microsoft's 2-in-1 endured through 7 hours and 52 minutes of Wi-Fi web surfing on our battery test, which is down significantly from last year's Surface Pro 6 (9:20) and far behind the iPad Pro (13:14) and the Dell XPS 13 2-in-1 (10:57).

-However, with chunky bezels and minimal changes since last year's model, the Surface Pro is starting to look dated compared with the latest iPad Pro, Dell XPS 13 2-in-1 and upcoming Surface Pro X. The Pro 7's battery life is underwhelming, and you'll actually get more juice out of the Pro 6.
+However, with chunky bezels and minimal changes since last year's model, the Surface Pro is starting to look dated compared with the latest iPad Pro, Dell XPS 13 2-in-1 and upcoming Surface Pro X. Our Microsoft Surface Pro 7 review proved that its battery life is underwhelming, and you'll actually get more juice out of the Pro 6.
 If you want the fastest Surface Pro currently available, the Pro 7 still delivers most of what matters.
 But you can get better battery life — and more-modern designs — if you're willing to consider some alternatives.